florian-berger/NPWS-PasswordChecker/README.md

 > [!NOTE]
 > The Password Secure SDK/API can only be used for customers with the Enterprise Plus license and MSP customers.

+## Contribution
+To contribute to the development of this project, take a look at the [Contribution guidelines for this project](CONTRIBUTION.md).

 ## Security checks
 ### Quality
 Currently, the quality calculation is done with the algorithm provided by Netwrix.
 But I implemented different boundaries for the ratings (Weak, Good, Strong), ignoring the settings that can be set in the solution.